Invest in our Church

 All Gifts in the “offering” or in other ways are deeply appreciated.

 How much should I pledge?
 We value every gift as a genuine act of sharing valuable resources that could be spent in other ways.
 Monthly gifts of $5, $100, and $1000, and with gifts above, below and in-between these help us surpass our goal.
 The commitment you will make to support something you believe in deeply is what is most important.
 We are deeply appreciative for everyone who participates in stewardship of United Church.

 When is the pledge drive?
-The drive begins in late September.
-Pledges are requested during October and by the 2nd Sunday of November.
+The drive begins November 8.
+Pledges are requested by November 22.